The translation of this document is outdated.

 animals;

-2) live animals if another scientific method or testing
+2) live animals, if another method or testing strategy not

-3) animals, which belong to endangered species, which is
+3) animals which belong to endangered species that are

 referred to in the Washington Convention on International Trade